tripathi-dev/tripathi-dev/README.md

 <br>

 - 🌱 I’m currently working on some Android Apps
-- 🤔 I’m looking for help with Machine learning Algorithms
+- 🤔 Learning Data Analytics & Machine learning Algorithms
 - 👯 Looking to collaborate with other App Devs & UX Designers
 - 🥅 2022 Goals: Contribute more to Open Source projects
 - 💬 Feel free to drop a message or any query